theartcher/theartcher/README.md

 ### S4 - Smart Mobile

-Smart mobile was divided into 2 very separate tracks, a duo project and a group project.
+Smart mobile was divided into 2 distinct paths, a duo project and a group project.
 The duo project focused on creating 2 apps, both in Flutter.
 Both focussed primarily on the UX/UI part, since my group mate and I had already 'mastered' the technical side of things.
 More details regarding these two projects you can find in their respective repositories.

 \> [Duo cases repository README](https://github.com/S4-Smart-mobile/S4-Smart-Mobile?tab=readme-ov-file) </br>
 \> ['Cultural Exchange' case](https://github.com/S4-Smart-mobile/S4-Smart-Mobile/tree/main/Cultural%20Exchange%20App) </br>
 \> ['Mood predictor' case](https://github.com/S4-Smart-mobile/S4-Smart-Mobile/tree/main/mood_predictor_app)

-For the group project, [we won a 1500 euro price for 'Best Concept Smart Mobile'](https://www.linkedin.com/posts/joris-brugman-1186131b9_dear-network-i-am-extremely-proud-to-announce-activity-7231270908823310336-LWme?utm_source=share&utm_medium=member_desktop&rcm=ACoAADLQfeQB00PkaEW2bi0fsZjwH-H8SqR0iFE) regarding the topic 'Sensory Overload', also known as overstimulation.
+For the group project, [we won a 1500 euro price for 'Best Concept Smart Mobile'](https://www.linkedin.com/posts/joris-brugman-1186131b9_dear-network-i-am-extremely-proud-to-announce-activity-7231270908823310336-LWme?utm_source=share&utm_medium=member_desktop&rcm=ACoAADLQfeQB00PkaEW2bi0fsZjwH-H8SqR0iFE) regarding the topic 'Sensory Overload', better known as overstimulation.
 During this project I worked with talented designers and software engineers alike to create a mobile VR experience.
-We recorded our own 360 degree camera footage, which we then implemented into our own hand-made cardboard VR headsets.
-The app helped individuals suffering from sensory overload to give a look into their life to their loved ones.
-A user can select an experience, the 'overloadness' they want to experience and then just jump right in.
+We recorded our own 360 degree camera footage, which we then implemented into our own custom-made cardboard VR headsets.
+The app helped individuals suffering from sensory overload to offer a glimpse into their life to their loved ones.
+A user can select an experience, the amount of overload they want to experience and then just jump right in.
 With various sounds and sights we try to actively overstimulate a person' perception.
 We showcased this to one of our stakeholders, an older man who, due to major brain trauma suffers from regular, excessive overstimulation.
-With our product we were able to help him explain to his grandchildren better why he sometimes could not interact with them, without being sounding harsh or distant.
+With our product we were able to help him explain to his grandchildren why he sometimes could not interact with them at times, without sounding harsh or acting distant.

 \> [LinkedIn post discussing the project](https://www.linkedin.com/posts/joris-brugman-1186131b9_dear-network-i-am-extremely-proud-to-announce-activity-7231270908823310336-LWme?utm_source=share&utm_medium=member_desktop&rcm=ACoAADLQfeQB00PkaEW2bi0fsZjwH-H8SqR0iFE) </br>
 \> [Repository](https://github.com/StudioKrom-SmartMobile-2024/frontend) </br>